openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

 Explicitly discard the request body, i.e., read the data on the connection and throw it away immediately.
-Please note that, simply ignoring request body is not the right way to discard it, you need to call this function, or you'll break things under HTTP 1.1 keepalive or HTTP 1.1 pipelining.
+Please note that ignoring request body is not the right way to discard it, and that this function must be called to avoid breaking things under HTTP 1.1 keepalive or HTTP 1.1 pipelining.

 This function is an asynchronous call and returns immediately.